-Associated the observed flow gage with the subbasin by right-clicking on the Subbasin and selecting Observed Flow.
-The appropriate gage was then selected.
-This is shown in Figure 3.
+Associated the observed flow gage with the subbasin element.
+First the analyst selected the subbasin in the basin model map and then selected the Options tab in the Component Editor.
+The appropriate gage was selected, as shown in Figure 3.